Prescriber.io

 Slow down at the high-risk moments

 Not every prescription carries the same risk.
-Narrow-therapeutic-index drugs, anticoagulants, opioids, insulin and look-alike names deserve a deliberate extra beat.
+Narrow-therapeutic-index drugs, anticoagulants, opioids, insulin, look-alike names and any weight-based pediatric dose deserve a deliberate extra beat.
 A useful discipline is to pause on these, read the flag's mechanism rather than clicking past it, and verify the key facts against official sources.
 Decision-support helps by making the high-risk flags visible, but the deliberate pause is yours to take.

 Make the safe choice the easy choice

-Errors fall when the safe path is also the convenient one.
+Errors fall when the safe path is also the convenient one, which is the case for building the checks into your prescribing software rather than bolting them on afterwards.
 That means defaults that favor reconciliation, checks that run automatically as you write, flags that explain themselves so you can act quickly, and alternatives suggested with a one-line rationale so the safer plan is one click away rather than a separate search.
 It also means resisting alert fatigue: a system that interrupts on everything trains clinicians to dismiss everything, so selectivity is part of safety, not opposed to it.

 Document the reasoning, not just the decision